 Finding time to get the housework done can be a huge challenge, and this is true whether you are single or married, with or without kids.
 The secret is to make it a balancing act recognizing that cleaning and housework are a necessary, but not important, part of life.
 After all, who do you suppose would ever think “if only I’d spent more time cleaning!” when they reflect back on their life?

 Here we’ll find out about three different ways to balance your housework; pick the one which works best for you depending on your lifestyle and personality.

 Option 1: “Time’s Up!”

 This option has you pre-allocating a set amount of time each week to your cleaning and housework… when the time is up, you’re done for the week.
 This balancing method acknowledges that you never have time to get all your housework done, so this forces you to concentrate on the most pressing tasks.
 You can distribute the weekly time as you wish and this can be done on the fly.

 If you run out of time and the bathroom hasn’t been cleaned, for example, then the bathroom simply moves onto next week’s cleaning list, where you’ll hopefully prioritize it as the first task for that week.
 It’s as easy as that!
-This was the method I eventually settled on when I was newly married to keep the expanding repertoire of housework from invading my leisure time.
+This was the method I eventually settled on when I was newly married to keep the expanding repertoire of housework under control.